 {where index $j$ denotes a specific eigenmode and coefficients $\mathbf{E}^{}_{j,mn}(r,z)$ contain complex constants used in the expansions of the eigenmodes and all other functions and constants independent on coordinate $\varphi$, originating from expressions for the magnetic $\mathbf{M}_{^e_omn}(r,z)$ and electric $\mathbf{N}_{^e_omn}(r,z)$ vector spherical harmonics.
-Note that detailed derivations can be found in Appendix~\ref{sec:app:4:1}.} \paragraph{Eigenmodes, which transform under $\text{A}_1$ and $\text{A}_2$ irrep} {Decompositions of eigenmodes transformed under irreducible representations $\text{A}_1$ and $\text{A}_2$ contain vector spherical harmonics $\mathbf{M}_{^e_o(3s)n}$ and $\mathbf{N}_{^e_o(3s)n}$, where $ s \in \mathbb {Z}_+$.
-The eigenmodes transformed under $\text{A}_1$ are invariant under reflection in the plane XZ (for a particular orientation of a trimer), while eigenmodes transformed under $\text{A}_2$ are odd. {Following the same method used for eigenmodes transformed under $\text{E}$ representation, we can derive expressions for eigenmodes transformed under $\text{A}_1$ and $\text{A}_2$ representations.
+Note that detailed derivations can be found in Appendix~\ref{sec:app:4:1}.} \paragraph{Eigenmodes, which are transformed under $\text{A}_1$ and $\text{A}_2$ irrep} {Decompositions of eigenmodes transformed under irreducible representations $\text{A}_1$ and $\text{A}_2$ contain vector spherical harmonics $\mathbf{M}_{^e_o(3s)n}$ and $\mathbf{N}_{^e_o(3s)n}$, where $ s \in \mathbb {Z}_+$.} Eigenmodes transformed under $\text{A}_1$ are even under reflection in the plane XZ (for a particular orientation of a trimer), while eigenmodes transformed under $\text{A}_2$ are odd. {Following the same method used for eigenmodes transformed under $\text{E}$ representation, we can derive expressions for eigenmodes transformed under $\text{A}_1$ and $\text{A}_2$ representations.
 They will take the following form:}